beginning of content

 • Protect your eyes from the sun by wearing sunglasses with good UV protection and a sun hat.

 • Avoid touching your eyes with dirty hands.
-This will reduce the risk of you getting an infection.
+This will reduce the risk of getting an infection.

 • Wear eye protection whenever you are at risk of getting things in your eyes.